-- our partners may be unable or unwilling or may fail to perform the services we require of them, such as processing payments to talent in a timely manner, including in a manner that is satisfactory to us as it relates to compliance with our contractual rights and obligations and U.S. federal, state, and international laws and regulatory requirements, including sanctions which may apply to our partners but not to us; - our partners could, and, in some cases, have notified us in the past that they may, increase the rates that they charge us or our users, charge us additional amounts, reduce the services or benefits that they provide to us, or require us to undertake remediation efforts with respect to certain of their compliance standards, or we may voluntarily undertake such remediation efforts, which may be costly, time consuming, and divert the attention of management, especially in light of changes in those partners' interpretation and enforcement of their rules, increased declines of client payment methods, or increased client-issued chargebacks; - we may choose to cease doing business with our partners for a number of reasons, including as a result of their failure to comply with applicable payment or banking regulations or contractual requirements or due to allegations of fraud or other impropriety by them or their third-party partners; - our partners may be subject to investigation, regulatory enforcement, or other proceedings that result in their inability or unwillingness to provide services to us or our unwillingness to continue to partner with them; - our partners may be unable to effectively accommodate changing service needs, such as those that could result from rapid growth or higher volume or those which relate to international expansion and local jurisdictions; - our partners could choose to terminate or not renew their agreements with us, or only be willing to renew on different or less advantageous terms, including as a result of our inability to maintain our chargeback rates at acceptable levels; - our partners could reduce the services provided to us, cease doing business with us, cease doing business with certain of our users or in jurisdictions where we have users, including recent decisions of some payment partners to cease offering services in Russia or Belarus, or cease doing business altogether; - our partners could be subject to delays, limitations, or closures of their own businesses, networks, partners, or systems, causing them to be unable to process payments or disburse funds for certain periods of time; or - we may be forced to cease doing business with certain partners if card network operating rules, certification requirements and laws, regulations, or rules governing electronic funds transfers to which we are subject, change or are interpreted to make it difficult or impossible for us to comply.
+- our partners may be unable or unwilling or may fail to perform the services we require of them, such as processing payments to talent in a timely manner, including in a manner that is satisfactory to us as it relates to compliance with our contractual rights and obligations and U.S. federal, state, and international laws and regulatory requirements, including sanctions which may apply to our partners but not to us; - our partners could, and, in some cases, have notified us in the past that they may, increase the rates that they charge us or our users, charge us additional amounts, reduce the services or benefits that they provide to us, or require us to undertake remediation efforts with respect to certain of their compliance standards, or we may voluntarily undertake such remediation efforts, which may be costly, time consuming, and divert the attention of management, especially in light of changes in those partners' interpretation and enforcement of their rules, increased declines of client payment methods, or increased client-issued chargebacks; - we may choose to cease doing business with our partners for a number of reasons, including as a result of their failure to comply with applicable payment or banking regulations or contractual requirements or due to allegations of fraud or other impropriety by them or their third-party partners; - our partners may be subject to investigation, regulatory enforcement, or other proceedings that result in their inability or unwillingness to provide services to us or our unwillingness to continue to partner with them; - our partners may be unable to effectively accommodate changing service needs, such as those that could result from rapid growth or higher volume or those which relate to international expansion and local jurisdictions, and we may have difficulty finding suitable partners to accommodate such needs; - our partners could choose to terminate or not renew their agreements with us, or only be willing to renew or enter into agreements on different or less advantageous terms, which among other things, could negatively impact the revenue we derive from such agreements; - our partners could reduce the services provided to us, cease doing business with us, cease or become prohibited from doing business with certain of our users or in jurisdictions where we have users, including recent decisions of some payment partners to cease offering services in Russia or Belarus, or cease doing business altogether; - our partners could be subject to delays, limitations, or closures of their own businesses, networks, partners, or systems, causing them to be unable to process payments or disburse funds for certain periods of time; or we may be forced to cease doing business with certain partners if card network operating rules, certification requirements and laws, regulations, or rules governing electronic funds transfers to which we are subject, change or are interpreted to make it difficult or impossible for us to comply.